Instagram Tips & Strategies

 Best Practices:

-• Promote it consistently: A lot of your followers won't even know you offer a subscription unless you tell them.
-Mention it in your regular Reels, your Stories, and put a permanent highlight on your profile.
+• Promote it consistently: Many followers won't know you offer a subscription unless you tell them.
+Mention it in your regular Reels, Stories, and put a permanent highlight on your profile.

 • Deliver real value: Subscribers are paying for something extra.
 Make sure your exclusive content feels worth it.
-Don't just repurpose public Reels, give them something genuinely unique.
+Don't just repurpose public Reels, give them truly unique content.

 2. Instagram Gifts